Euclid Quick Data Release (Q1). The Strong Lensing Discovery Engine C: Finding lenses with machine learning: Other models

 \section{Other models}

 In addition to \texttt{Zoobot}, four other models were developed to find lenses in \Euclid Q1.
 In this section we provide a brief overview of each model and refer the reader to the original papers in which they were developed.
-The models are numbered as follows: Model 1 is a 4-layer CNN; Model 2 is OU-100; Model 3 is IncNet; Model 4 is \texttt{Zoobot} (previously described); and Model 5 is LensVision.
+The models are numbered as follows: Model 1 is a four-layer CNN; Model 2 is OU-100; Model 3 is IncNet; Model 4 is \texttt{Zoobot} (previously described); and Model 5 is LensVision.
+There were no performance criteria for a model to be used for Q1 since it was hard to extrapolate from any pre-Q1 data how well these models would perform in practice.
+Rather, these models represent all the models that had been trained and were available at the time.
 This does not provide an exhaustive list of all the machine-learning models that are employed to find lenses in \Euclid in general; additional networks were used in the lens search within the ERO data \citep{pearce-casey24}, but were not applied to the Q1 data due to time limitations.